 The casino staff member slid my club card through their computer, at which point I heard him say, in a slightly puzzled voice, “54 entries?”
 They looked at their co-worker, and said “54 entries!?”
 Then they looked at me and said, rather loudly, “54 entries!!”

 I won $2,000 in free slot play, which I turned into $1,980 in cash later that evening.
-But, I only won once at that promotion.
-Turns out, that was one of the rules.
+But I only won once at that promotion.
+It turns out, that was one of the rules.
 Knowing the rules is good.

 The Casino’s Perspective

 After joining a players club, mail flyers and other promotional offers are routinely sent to the address provided at sign-up.
 If your goal is to earn your way to the top or second-to-the-top tier, and you’re successful in doing so, then many more become available.

 Mail flyers contain offers ranging from dinners, free slot play, small electronic gifts (for example, I got a very nice electric skillet last weekend!), drawings to win a new luxury car, all expenses paid trips to other casino properties, and the list goes on and on.
 These offers are attempting to get the recipient to come to the casino.